fan2/mkdocs/docs/blog/posts/elf/dwarf-debugging.md

 7.12.2 `.cfi_startproc [simple]`

 - `.cfi_startproc` is used at the beginning of each function that should have an entry in `.eh_frame`.
 It initializes some internal data structures.
-Don’t forget to close the function by `.cfi_endproc`.
+Don't forget to close the function by `.cfi_endproc`.

 - Unless `.cfi_startproc` is used along with parameter simple it also emits some architecture dependent initial CFI instructions.